Chunting/Demo-HelloWorldWSCS/Demo.md

 1. In Windows Azure portal, go to **Cloud Services** and click the name of the cloud service where you deployed the MVC4 site.

-1. Once in the Dashboard page, click on the **Site URL** to load the site.
+1. Once on the Dashboard page, click the **Site URL** to load the site.

 	![Storage Account Dashboard](Images/storage-account-dashboard.png?raw=true "Storage Account Dashboard")